 BLACKBOARD IV

 I have a cat friend who visits; he's about six or seven years old.
-He comes in to sniff around and to curl up on my lap.
-I keep a bowl of food on the floor, so he knows where he can get a snack.
-A couple of weeks ago, we had a bona fide snow storm, it lasted for three days.
+He comes in to sniff around, inspecting every nook and crannie suspiciously--you never know--and then, after some coaxing, playing hard to get, curls up on my lap.
+I keep a bowl of food on the floor so he knows where he can get a snack.
+A couple of weeks ago we had a bona fide snow storm, it lasted for three days.
 He hung out the whole time, sleeping next to the electric radiator.
-Every so often, he'd get something to eat, and once or twice a day, go out to do his business, but otherwise, he was glued to that radiator.
+Every so often he'd get something to eat, and once or twice a day, go out to do his business, but otherwise, he was glued to that radiator.
 No dummy he.
 The question I have is, does the Guiness Book of World Records keep tabs on things like how long a cat can sleep in a day?
 Because, if they do, I'd like to enter Sambo in the running.

 He sleeps for a couple hours, then sits up for a few minutes, eyes closed--gathering strength--then stretches on his way to the food bowl, then back again to the cushion beside the radiator.
 I'm not complaining, mind you, by no means; I enjoy his company.
 I don't expect him to get a job washing dishes or logging or anything.
 Maybe I just notice because he seems to be emulating me.
 Could I be a bad influence?
 Is it a mutual thing?
 He doesn't drink beer, I guess that'll be next.